Performance of Conformal Prediction in Capturing Aleatoric Uncertainty

 To systematically capture this form of instance-level ambiguity, several datasets have been re-annotated---either in whole or in part---with labels from multiple annotators to better reflect human perception and uncertainty \cite{peterson2019human, qi2020mlrsnet, beyer2020we}.
 Ambiguous instances are typically characterised by multiple, usually conflicting, labels assigned by different annotators, while non-ambiguous instances often tend to receive similar and consistent annotations \cite{peterson2019human, kirchhof2023probabilistic}.
 For model training purposes, single labels are often derived via majority voting or by retaining the original labels, whereas the full distribution of annotator labels is preserved in the test set.
 This allows for a more nuanced evaluation of uncertainty quantification frameworks such as CP, particularly in capturing instance-level ambiguity.

 In this paper, we focus on datasets that contain multiple human annotations per instance.
 This enables us to identify and quantify class overlap as a source of aleatoric uncertainty.
-We then investigate whether this human-perceived ambiguity correlates with the uncertainty captured by conformal predictors, as reflected in the size of their prediction sets.
+In addition to class overlap, we also consider the distribution of human annotations whenever such information is available.
+We then investigate whether the human-perceived ambiguity correlates with the uncertainty captured by conformal predictors, as reflected in the size of their prediction sets.
 While annotator disagreement has also been used as a proxy for aleatoric uncertainty \cite{tran2022plex,kirchhof2023probabilistic,mucsanyi2024benchmarking}, we focus on class overlap since we are interested in assessing the prediction sets.
 We also evaluate the performance of these prediction sets and analyze how their size influences both coverage and the strength of the correlation with class overlap.
 Additionally, we employ similarity metrics to assess if the prediction sets correctly identify labels collected from the multiple annotators.
 We define an instance as exhibiting class overlap if it contains two or more distinct class labels from an individual or multiple annotators.
 The degree of class overlap is quantified by the number of distinct labels assigned to the instance.

 The primary contributions of our paper are as follows,